When is the right time to begin to add poses in the Ashtanga intermediate series?

 In the primary series, there are many postures that work external rotation of the hips and half-lotus position.
 By the time we are practicing all of the postures in primary series, we have likely spent a considerable amount of time working this action.
 This is an important range of motion to have well-established before moving too far into the intermediate sequence because intermediate series asks more from the body in terms of the external rotation required.
 This shows up in second series in the three leg-behind-head postures, as well as multiple postures that incorporate lotus or half-lotus.
 Within second series, there are several postures that include a half-lotus position, and full lotus is incorporated into a backbending type posture in supta vajrasana and even a forearm balance in karandavasana!

 Serratus action: creating a base for being upside down

-In the primary series we can begin to develop a relationship with serratus anterior to create a stable shoulder girdle in sun salutations, jumping forward and back, many chaturangas, as well as lifting up the body to jump back and jump through.
+In the primary series, we can begin to develop a relationship with serratus anterior to create a stable shoulder girdle.
+That happens in sun salutations, jumping forward and back, many chaturangas, as well the jump back and jump through.
 Even postures like bhujapidasana and kukkutasana have us working with the shoulder girdle in a way that we create stability.
-In second series we build on this foundation with even more challenging movements such as jumping into bakasana B and balancing on our forearms in pincha mayurasana.
+In second series we build on this foundation.
+We add even more challenging movements such as jumping into bakasana B and balancing on our forearms in pincha mayurasana.
 Anatomically then, it seems important to have established some awareness and control over the action of serratus and other muscles that create stability in the shoulder girdle.

 Resisting gravity: transitions and inversions

-Just as the intermediate series challenges us in new ways from an anatomical perspective, it asks us to keep growing as yoga practitioners in many other ways as well.
-Part of deciding whether you or a student is ready to begin to add poses in the Ashtanga intermediate series is evaluating the stability of the other aspects of practice.
+Just as the intermediate series challenges us in new ways from an anatomical perspective, it asks us to keep growing as yoga practitioners in other ways as well.
+Part of deciding whether you are ready to begin to add poses in the Ashtanga intermediate series is evaluating the stability of the other aspects of practice.